How to Transfer Shares from One Demat Account to another?

 Additional Read: Income Tax Implications on Demat Account Transactions

 Transferring shares is an easy task provided you have all the documentation necessary to process your share transfers handy.
 Moreover, transferring shares offers benefits too.
 For instance, a transfer of shares will help you segregate your portfolio effectively.
 But a prerequisite for such a transfer is to first open a new Demat account.
 Once that is done, you can proceed with the transfer.
 Transferring shares may have tax implications.
 Hence, before you proceed with any such transfer, you must be well aware of what is to arrive next so that there are no last-minute surprises, and your financial plans do not get disturbed.
 If you are not a tax-savvy person, it is advisable to consult with a tax expert or a financial advisor before executing any transfer.

 Additional Read: Know how to change the name in the Demat Account

 Additional Read: How to Convert Physical Shares into Demat?

 1. Can I transfer shares from one Demat to another?

-2. What is the procedure for the transfer of shares in Demat accounts?
+2. What is the procedure for the transfer shares from one Demat to another online and offline?